Rural EMS operations during an active-shooter incident

 Pre-planning for an active-shooter incident

 Part of the pre-planning process involves communicating with potential targets in your community, such as schools, hospitals, and churches, and determining the responsibility of the people in those facilities.
 Teachers, for instance, will need to choose between running, hiding, or fighting.
-(I highly recommend the brilliant training video Run, Hide, Fight.)
+(I recommend the training video Run, Hide, Fight and the article Move!
+Escape or Attack!)

 If people running from the hot zone can bring casualties with them, they should.
 If people hide (shelter-in-place), they should know basic first-aid for a mass shooter incident.
-Can you add bleeding control to your regular community education programs on CPR and AED use?
+Can you add Stop the Bleed training to your regular community education programs on CPR and AED use?
 Your dispatchers should also be able to train any 911 caller to apply well-aimed direct pressure.

 EMS preparation for law enforcement arrival